Attack on Paul Pelosi: Misinformation and disinformation

 Prominent right-wing figures shared misinformation and disinformation about the attack.
 Within days of the attack, such claims had spread among the Republican mainstream.
-The New York Times noted that the claims "appeared intended to deflect attention from Mr. DePape's views."
+The New York Times noted that the claims "appeared intended to deflect attention from Mr. DePape's views".
 Right-wing figures who spread misinformation about the attack included Roger Stone, Dinesh D'Souza, and Steve Bannon, all of whom implied that the attack could be a "false flag".
-Some of the lies that circulated about the attack on Pelosi were based on homophobia.

-Elon Musk shared a tweet with an article from a right-wing fake news website, falsely suggesting that the attack resulted from a drunken Paul Pelosi having a fight with a male prostitute.
-Musk deleted his tweet hours later after it had amassed 24,000 retweets and 86,000 likes.
+Some of the lies that circulated about the attack on Pelosi were based on homophobia, by implying that DePape and Pelosi were somehow sexually involved.
+Elon Musk, following his acquisition of Twitter, shared a tweet with an article from a right-wing fake news website, falsely suggesting that the attack resulted from a drunken Paul Pelosi having a fight with a male prostitute.
+Musk deleted his tweet hours later, after it had amassed 24,000 retweets and 86,000 likes.

-Republican congressman Clay Higgins (R-LA), Republican congresswomen Marjorie Taylor Greene (R-GA) and Claudia Tenney (R-NY), Donald Trump Jr., and former Milwaukee County Sheriff David Clarke Jr. all disseminated other false claims about the attack, such as claims that Pelosi knew the attacker or was involved in male prostitution.
+Republican congressman Clay Higgins (of Louisiana), Republican congresswomen Marjorie Taylor Greene (of Georgia), and Claudia Tenney (of New York), as well as Donald Trump Jr. and David Clarke Jr., all disseminated other false claims about the attack, such as claims that Pelosi knew the attacker or was involved in male prostitution.
 Referring to various conspiracies, conservative talk radio host Charlie Kirk called for an "amazing patriot" from among his audience to "be a midterm hero" by deciding to "bail out" DePape "and then go ask him some questions".
 Days after the attack, former president Donald Trump also spread false conspiracy theories about the attack, suggesting it could have been staged.
 Some right-wing pundits depicted the attack on Pelosi as a random crime, blaming Democrats for it, rather than a targeted assault.
 Some spreaders of misinformation seized on early inaccurate reporting by some news outlets in the immediate aftermath of the attack; despite the outlets providing corrections, these reports fueled baseless conspiracy theories that went viral online and in right-wing circles.
-Donald Trump Jr responded to a tweet making fun of Pelosi about a Halloween “costume” of just a hammer and a pair of tight white briefs.
+Trump Jr. responded to a tweet making fun of Pelosi about a Halloween "costume" of just a hammer and a pair of white briefs, writing, "The Internet remains undefeated."

-Philip Bump, a columnist for The Washington Post, wrote that misinformed narratives about the event either focused on "what Democrats are doing wrong, instead of having to talk about where right-wing rhetoric is problematic" or portrayed "Democratic leaders not as actual targets of violence but, instead, as the real wrongdoers."
-In this case, these narratives gained popularity among right-wing users on social media, wrote Bump, because in that sphere there was "an audience for extreme conspiracy theories"; "an infrastructure for vetting and promoting them"; and "very little interest in self-correcting".
+Philip Bump, a columnist for The Washington Post, wrote that misinformed narratives about the event either focused on "what Democrats are doing wrong, instead of having to talk about where right-wing rhetoric is problematic" or portrayed "Democratic leaders not as actual targets of violence but, instead, as the real wrongdoers".
+Bump wrote that these false narratives gained popularity among right-wing users on social media, where there was "an audience for extreme conspiracy theories"; "an infrastructure for vetting and promoting them"; and "very little interest in self-correcting".